 In the medical field, and particularly in genomic medicine, the role of culturally competent healthcare providers is crucial in mitigating care disparities and enhancing patient outcomes.
 Cultural backgrounds and beliefs can significantly influence perceptions of genomics; ethnocultural belief systems directly influence how people perceive healthcare and genetics, as well as their willingness to participate in genomic research.
 Because of this, education for healthcare providers on diverse ethno-cultural values is vital to enhance cultural competence and navigate patients' reactions to treatments and genomic testing.

-Moreover, cultural competency extends beyond considerations of race and ethnicity to encompass inclusivity for disabled individuals.
+Moreover, cultural competency extends beyond considerations of race and ethnicity to encompass inclusivity for individuals with disabilities.
 This includes addressing issues like disability accessibility, stigma, and communication barriers.
 Such comprehensive cultural competence is vital for inclusivity in precision medicine research, ensuring that genomic services are adapted not only to the cultural, religious, and linguistic backgrounds of clients but also to their unique physical and communicative needs.
-This holistic approach is integral to delivering equitable and personalised healthcare in the diverse landscape of genomics.
+This holistic approach is integral to delivering equitable and personalized healthcare in the diverse landscape of genomics.

 Mandates and training for healthcare professionals